adobe/aquarium-fish/README.md

 cloud plugin to dynamically allocate the required resources.
 Don't forget to add the served labels to the cloud and you will be ready to go.

+### Users policy

+For now the policy is quite simple - `admin` user can do anything, regular users can just use the cluster (create application, list their resources and so on).
+The applications & resources could contain sensetive information (like jenkins agent secret), so user will see just the owned applications and will be able to control only them.

 ## Implementation

 Go was choosen due to it's go-dqlite, simple one-binary executable resources management with